 In Australia, the national government regulator for privacy and freedom of information is the Office of the Australian Information Commissioner (OAIC).
 In our communications with the OAIC the following information will be provided/requested:

-- Provided: Full details of the extent to the data breach including organisations impacted, and a range of PII both in data types, volume and impacted States/Territories.
+Provided: Full details of the extent of the data breach including organisations impacted, and a range of PII both in data types, volume, and impacted States/Territories.

 High-level process (for non-Australia data)

 Whilst the majority of COVID Comply's customers are in Australia, we do have customers in countries all over the world.
 Here's a summary of how we operate our IR protocols in other jurisdictions around the world: